pyflosic/pyflosic/README.md

 If you use the PyFLOSIC code for a scientific article or contribution, please cite the following article:

 * **PyFLOSIC: Python-based Fermi-Löwdin orbital self-interaction correction**
-  Sebastian Schwalbe, Lenz Fiedler, Jakob Kraus, Jens Kortus, Kai Trepte, and Susi Lehtola
+  Sebastian Schwalbe, Lenz Fiedler, Jakob Kraus, Jens Kortus, Kai Trepte, and Susi Lehtola,
   Journal of Chemical Physics 153:084104, August 2020.
 [DOI:10.1063/5.0012519](https://doi.org/10.1063/5.0012519) [arXiv:1905.02631](https://arxiv.org/abs/1905.02631)

 Applications of the PyFLOSIC code: